OrSason/Node-Weight-Tracker-k8s/README.md

-#Docker CI
+#Docker CI - Jenkinsfile3 :

+ - Build image of the app
+ - Push the image to DockerHub
- - Jenkinsfile3
+ - Trigger cd job

-#Docker CD
- - Jenkinsfiles4
+#Docker CD - Jenkinsfiles4

+ - Deploy postgress on db slaves
+ - Pull Updated image from registry
+ - Deploy a new container with updated image

 -----------------------------------------------------------------------